 Datablist is great to perform simple data operations that are not possible with spreadsheets.
 Use it when you are looking for a great online CSV editor.

 The CSV file contains 4 columns:

 Job Title.
 We want to merge entries that share the same email address.
-The process can be summed up with:

 - Create properties matching CSV columns